Volume Rate of Change – 4 Things to Consider Before Trading

 Depending on the security being analyzed, volume can change.
 Besides volume, there is also a 20-day average volume.
-This works similar to a simple moving average.
+This works similarly to a simple moving average.
 The average volume will quickly tell you how popular a security is.
 You can of course change this to a 10-period or even 5-period average volume.

 It is often advised that traders should only trade those securities that have high volume.
 There are a number of reasons behind this.
 For one, a high volume security means that it is very liquid.

-Buying and selling a high volume stock is easy, especially for day traders.
+Buying and selling a high-volume stock is easy, especially for day traders.
 At the same time, a stock with high volume can also help it to absorb any abnormal buying or selling from institutional investors.